JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw-monthly-tasks.md

 Each month, the Technical Writer [assigned to recurring tasks](https://about.gitlab.com/handbook/engineering/ux/technical-writing/#regularly-scheduled-tasks) ensures the following tasks are completed to help minimize technical debt.

+## Suggested order

+These recurring tasks require a varying amount of time to complete.
+To make efficient use of your time, they are grouped according to the amount of time they usually take.

+These tasks can sometimes take a long time:

+- Review the Kramdown build logs for warnings.
+- Check for broken external links.
+- Search for and remove expired redirect files.

+These tasks usually don't take as much time:

+- Look for uncompressed images.
+- Check for unlinked images.
+- Check for trailing whitespace.

 ## Local tasks

 The following tasks have tests that must be run locally on your workstation.
 To perform these tasks: